practicum-com/autotest-developer-assignment/README.md

-# Test task for SDET (Autotest Developer) at Practicum USA
+# Test task for SDET (Autotest Developer) at Practicum

 You have three tasks to complete.
 The task descriptions are in the README files of their corresponding folders.